-TSA’s Quiet Skies Surveillance Program Could Be Collecting Info On You
+A TSA Surveillance Program Could Be Collecting This Info About You

 Have you ever changed direction while walking in an airport?
 Ever used your phone, touched your face, or engaged in conversation with others while waiting at the gate?
 Have you changed your hairstyle or gained or lost weight since the last time you flew?
 If you have, a new report from the Boston Globe shows the Transportation Security Administration (TSA) might already know exactly what you've done thanks to a previously undisclosed program.
 A TSA surveillance program known as Quiet Skies reportedly has federal air marshals following U.S. citizens who are not suspected of a crime or known to be on a terrorist watch list in order to collect information about their behavior, appearance, and movements, the paper has reported.

 UPDATE: TSA spokesman James Gregory refuted reports that the agency was surveilling people through its Quiet Skies program, telling Bustle that "TSA is not surveilling people" and that "the program absolutely isn’t intended to surveil ordinary Americans."

 Rather, Gregory likened the program to how a police officer would watch for suspicious behavior while walking their beat and stressed that the program does not take into account a traveler's race or religion.
 Gregory also refuted the Boston Globe’s claims that the Quiet Skies program was new and a secret, telling Bustle the program has been in existence since 2010 and has “robust congressional oversight.”